esp-rs/book/src/tooling/simulating/wokwi.md

 ## Custom Chips
 Wokwi allows generating custom chips that let you program the behavior of a component not supported in Wokwi.
 For more details, see the official [Wokwi documentation][wokwi-custom-chip].

-Custom chips can also be written in Rust.
+Custom chips can also be written in Rust!
 See [Wokwi Custom Chip API][rust-chip-api] for more information.
 For example, custom [inverter chip][custom-chip-example] in Rust.

 [wokwi-custom-chip]: https://docs.wokwi.com/chips-api/getting-started
 [rust-chip-api]: https://github.com/wokwi/wokwi_chip_ll